Develop5/Practices/Java/java17masterclass/src/main/java/org/examples/recordtype/Records.md

 * The accessor method for, for id in this example, is simply id()

 ###
+If you want to change data in your class, you won't be using a record.
+You can use the code generation options for the POJO, as shown in the POJO example.

+###
 **Note**: Pay attention to the format in the record output.
 You'll see squared brackets and no single quote signs, for example.